jkk/shinkgs/README.md

 Requests are sent to the official KGS API by default.
 At the moment it's not possible to use a dev KGS API server.

 We use Travis as a continuous integration service.
-The [Travis job](.travis.yml) will run `yarn lint` and `yarn flow` and fails if those failed.
-So make sure to use it locally.
+The [Travis job](.travis.yml) will run `yarn lint` and `yarn flow` and fails if those fail.
+So make sure to use those commands locally before pushing.

 ## Deployment